IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 These and other available options are described in the table below.

 Remote stores can range from being a static trusted website to a sophisticated service managing access requests and logging activity and/or managing access to a secure enclave.
-For specific remote stores, consult their documentation when configuring the remote store in Dataverse.
+For specific remote stores, consult their documentation when configuring the remote store in your Dataverse installation.

 .. table::
     :align: left